davetron5000/naildrivin5.com-OLD/source/_posts/2012-04-02-the-nine-facets-of-an-awesome-command-line-app.markdown

 * join them all together into one big string
 `"first \e[33mline\e[0m of foo\nsecond \e[33mline\e[0m of foo\nfirst \e[33mline\e[0m of bar\nsecond \e[33mline\e[0m of bar\n"`

-Granted, this approach will probably have trouble with extremely large input, but `hl` was designed to work with the output of `grep`, so hopefully we won't have too much.
-For me, this was The Simplest Thing That Could Possibly Work, so I'm keeping it for now (another advantage for ARGF users is that it makes a "streaming" implementation a lot easier).
+Granted, this approach will probably have trouble with extremely large input, but `hl` was designed to work with the output of `grep`, so hopefully we won't have too much (I've already decided I need it [to work with `tail`][streaming-bug] ).

-## Color
+## Breaking the rules

-Color and formatting *are not* typically associated with awesome command-line apps; too much makes an app hard to use with other apps.
-But, the whole purpose of `hl` is to colorize output, so for that I used [rainbow][rainbow], which is a pretty simple enhancement to `String` that allows coloring and formatting.
+Color and formatting *are not* typically associated with awesome command-line apps; too much of it makes an app hard to use with other apps.
+But, the whole purpose of `hl` is to colorize output, so for that, I used [rainbow][rainbow], which is a pretty simple enhancement to `String` that allows coloring and formatting.
 We can see it in action in the `highlight_string` method of `Highlighter`:

 ```ruby highlight_string